ESPP Tax: Everything You Need to Know

 Capital Gains on ESPP Explained

-Now that you have paid taxes on your employee benefit, your stock in ABC is simply a stock like any other investments.
-What’s important to remember is the market price you receive the shares at.
+Now that you have paid taxes on your employee benefit, your stock in ABC is simply a stock like any other investment.
+What’s important to remember is the market price at which you receive the shares.
 That’s your price for calculating your future capital gains income taxes.

 Assuming your employer does well and the company stock goes up to $25 and you sell.
 Your capital gains are now $5 ($25 – $20) multiplied by the number of shares you own.

 Tracking your investment becomes important for tax purposes.
-If you are not setup, I recommend you learn how to set up a spreadsheet to do the tracking.
-If you plan on holding your ESPP for years, that’s a lot of tracking that is needed and it’s on you to track, your company will only manage the benefits, any future transactions for capital gains will be on your to establish the profit.
+If you are not set up, I recommend you learn how to set up a spreadsheet to do the tracking.
+If you plan on holding your ESPP for years, that’s a lot of tracking, and it’s on you to do it.
+Your company will only manage the benefits; any future transactions for capital gains will be on your to establish the profit.